rjnagel64/lambdac/docs/notes.md

 registers, use an array of values)

+Observation: continuations captured in an environment are strongly reminiscent of the stack of activation records sometimes used in other implementations.
+In particular, this structure keeps track of where the continuation can return to.

+(Although the continuation closure environment can contain multiple conts, so it's more of a tree.)

+## 3CPS Pitfalls

+### CPS.IR Is Not Exactly CPS

 Now that I think about it, my CPS IR isn't actually pure CPS, because it has local statements like `let x = y + z in ...`.
 I think this means that the